-If you'd like to commission me, or if you have a complaint or compliment about something I've written,
+If you'd like to commission me, or if you have feedback about something I've written,

 please drop me a line at jakebittle at gmail dot com.